madebyafox/fox-markdown-cv/index.md

 `2019` __Fox, A. R.__, Hollan, J., Walker, CM.
 (2019).
 When Graph Comprehension is an Insight Problem.
 Proceedings of the Annual Meeting of The Cognitive Science Society 2019.
 Montreal, QC.

+`2019` __Fox, A. R.__, Byrd, S., Ciston, S., Navarro, F., Kayser, H. (2019) The Burden of Selfhood.
+In Proceedings of the 2019 ACM Conference on Creativity and Cognition.
+San Diego, CA.

-`2016` Fox, A. R., van den Berg, M., & de Vries, E. (2016).
+`2016` __Fox, A. R.__, van den Berg, M., & de Vries, E. (2016).
 Representing Sequence: The Infuence of Timeline Axis and Direction on Causal Reasoning in Litigation Law.
 Proceedings of the Annual Meeting of The Cognitive Science Society 2016.
 Philadelphia, PA.

 ### [EXTENDED ABSTRACTS & POSTERS]

-`2019` __Fox, A. R.__, Byrd, S., Ciston, S., Navarro, F., Kayser, H. (2019) The Burden of Selfhood.
-In Proceedings of the 2019 ACM Conference on Creativity and Cognition.
-San Diego, CA.
+`2023` __Fox, A. R.__ Can Diamond Plots Mitigate Causal Inferences from Correlational Data?. _Presented at Annual Meeting of the Psychonomics Society_, San Francisco, CA.

+`2023` __Fox, A. R.__ Diamond Plots: An Evaluation. _Presented at Gordon Research Conference on Visualization in Science and Education_, Lewiston, Maine.

+`2022` __Fox, A. R.__ Graphical Discovery: Transitions in Understanding a Novel Coordinate System. _Presented at Annual Meeting of the Psychonomics Society_, Boston, MA.

+`2017` __Fox, A. R.__ Who Are We?
+Mapping Communities of Practice in Visual Communication. _Presented at Gordon Research Conference on Visualization in Science and Education_, Lewiston, Maine.

 `2018` __Fox, A. R.__, Walker, CM, Hollan, J. (2018).
 Graphical Insight: How To Read an Unconventional Graph.
 In Proceedings of the European Association of Learning And Instruction (EARLI) — SIG 2 Text and Graph Comprehension.
 Freiburg, Germany. **BEST PAPER PRESENTATION AWARD**

+`2017` __Fox, A. R.__ Can we Scaffold Comprehension for Unconventional Graphs? _Presented at Gordon Research Conference on Visualization in Science and Education_, Lewiston, Maine.

 `2015` Loker, S., de Vries, E., __Fox, A.R__ (2015).
 Dynamic vs. Static Visualizations for Learning Procedural and Declarative Information. _Annual Conference of the American Educational Research Association (AERA)._